Eoghan1232/sriov-network-metrics-exporter/README.md

 **This software is a pre-production alpha version and should not be deployed to production servers.**

 ## Hardware support
 The default netlink implementation for Virtual Function telemetry relies on driver support and a kernel version of 4.4 or higher.
-This version requires i40e driver of 2.11+ for Intel® 700 series NICs.
-Updated i40e drivers can be fould at the [Intel Download Center](https://downloadcenter.intel.com/download/24411/Intel-Network-Adapter-Driver-for-PCIe-40-Gigabit-Ethernet-Network-Connections-under-Linux-?v=t)
+This version requires i40e driver of 2.11+ for Intel® 700 series NICs and ice driver for Intel® 800 series NICs.
+Updated i40e drivers can be found at the [Intel Download Center](https://downloadcenter.intel.com/download/24411/Intel-Network-Adapter-Driver-for-PCIe-40-Gigabit-Ethernet-Network-Connections-under-Linux-?v=t).
+The updated ice driver can be found [here](https://www.intel.com/content/www/us/en/download/19630/intel-network-adapter-driver-for-e810-series-devices-under-linux.html?wapkw=ice%20driver).

 For kernels older than 4.4 a driver specific collector is enabled which is compatible with Intel® 700 series NICs using and i40e driver of 2.11 or above.
 To check your current driver version run: ``modinfo i40e | grep ^version``
 To upgrade visit the [official driver download site](https://downloadcenter.intel.com/download/24411/Intel-Network-Adapter-Driver-for-PCIe-40-Gigabit-Ethernet-Network-Connections-Under-Linux-).